ProgressBoard

 - Pack: Archives the output files and log for this stream into the

 Historyfolder.
-See File Management. - Clean: Deletes the output files associated with this stream.
+See File Management. - Clean: Deletes the task storage folder associated with this stream.

 - Erase: Removes this stream and its log content entirely from the ProgressBoard.